 Vanilla extract- for extra flavor.

-Step 2: In a second large mixing bowl, add the eggs, milk, melted butter, and brown sugar.
+In a large mixing bowl, add the eggs, milk, melted butter, cinnamon, nutmeg, ginger, kosher salt, lemon juice, vanilla extract, and brown sugar.
 Mix with a whisk until it's well combined.

 - Use fresh apples.
 We find making apple crumble pie with fresh apples instead of canned apples.
 The naturally sweet and tart flavors that the apples naturally have makes fritters irresistible.